Bear attack: Polar bears

-Polar bears, particularly starving males, will hunt humans for food, though attacks on humans by female bears are rare.
+Polar bears, particularly starving males, will hunt humans for food.
+Attacks on humans by female bears are rare and have been primarily ascribed to the protection of cubs.
 The earliest recorded account of a polar bear attack was written in 1595.
 It described a predatory attack on two people from Willem Barentsz's crew in the Russian Arctic.

 Between 1870 and 2014, there have been 73 recorded polar bear attacks, causing 20 fatalities and 63 injured.
+These attacks occurred in the polar bear range states (United States, Russia, Norway, Canada, Greenland).
 Polar bears are often judged as the predators in these interactions as nearly all recorded attacks happened to groups of at least two people.

 A polar bear killed one and injured four others on 5 August 2011 in the Norwegian archipelago of Svalbard when it attacked a party of secondary school students with the British Schools Exploring Society who were camped near the Von Post glacier, some 25 miles (40 km) from the settlement of Longyearbyen.

 Rising temperatures cause polar bears to move inland; possibly impacting the rate of attacks.